Sales: Relationships with marketing

-Many large corporations structure their marketing departments so that they are integrated with all areas of the business.
-They create multiple teams with a singular focus, and the managers of these teams must coordinate efforts to drive profits and business success.
-For example, an "inbound" campaign seeks to drive more customers "through the door", giving the sales department a better chance of selling their product to the consumer.
-A good marketing program would address any potential downsides as well.
+Many large corporations structure their marketing departments so that they are integrated with other areas of the business.
+Marketing functions are often divided into specialized teams, each responsible for a particular objective, while managers coordinate their efforts to support organizational goals.
+For example, an inbound marketing campaign aims to attract potential customers and increase engagement with the company, providing additional opportunities for the sales department to convert prospects into customers.
+Effective marketing strategies also consider and address potential risks or challenges associated with these campaigns.

-The sales department would aim to improve the interaction between the customer and the sales channel or salesperson.
-As sales is the forefront of any organization, this would always need to take place before any other business process may begin.
-Sales management involves breaking down the selling process and increasing the effectiveness of the discrete processes, as well as improving the interactions between processes.
-For example, in an outbound sales environment, the typical process includes outbound calling, the sales pitch, handling objections, opportunity identification, and the close.
-Each step of the process has sales-related issues, skills, and training needs, as well as marketing solutions to improve each discrete step.
+The sales department aims to improve the interaction between the customer and the sales channel or salesperson.
+As sales is at the forefront of any organization, this must take place before any other business process can begin.
+Sales management involves breaking down the selling process and increasing the effectiveness of its individual stages, as well as improving the interactions between them.
+For example, in an outbound sales environment, the typical process includes outbound calling, delivering the sales pitch, handling objections, identifying opportunities, and closing the sale.
+Each stage of the process presents sales-related challenges, skill requirements, and training needs, as well as marketing solutions that can improve the effectiveness of each individual step.

 One further common complication of marketing is the difficulty in measuring results for some marketing initiatives.
 Some marketing and advertising executives focus on creativity and innovation without concern for the top or bottom lines – a fundamental pitfall of marketing for marketing's sake.

 Many companies find it challenging to get their marketing and sales teams to agree.
-The two departments, although different in nature, handle very similar concepts and have to work together to achieve the business's goals.
+The two departments, although different in nature, handle similar concepts and have to work together to achieve the business's goals.
 Building a good relationship between the two teams that encourages communication can be the key to success.